Table of Contents

 System

-This module implement a equivalent to the Unix system
+This module implements an equivalent to the Unix system command.
+It is

 getting the result of an external command.